Last Updated on April 20, 2023

 Lamanai actually means submerged insects, cartographers misunderstood the name and just wrote down Lamanai.
 The actual name is Laman Ayin, or submerged crocodile.

-Boat ride to Lamanai Ruins
+Getting to the Lamanai Ruins

 The 2-hour scenic boat ride from Orange Walk to Lamanai is an experience in itself.
-Along the way, you’ll see endless jungles, some Mennonites villages and lots of wildlife.
-Expect to see birds, crocodiles and maybe manatees.
+Along the way, you’ll see endless jungles, some Mennonites villages, and lots of wildlife.
+Expect to see birds, crocodiles, and maybe manatees.

 What to bring